tiby312/broccoli-project/report/src/ch1-broccoli-vs-other.md

 ### Extremely clumped up case

 So far we've looked at "reasonable" levels of clumpiness.
-When things get extremely clumped up, weird things happen.
+What happens in extremely clumped up cases?

 {{#include raw/colfind_theory_grow.svg}}

-Okay so there are some weird things going on here.
-For one thing naive isnt a straight line.
-For another broccoli and sweep cross over each other.

-The first weird thing is explained by the fact that the naive implementation I used is not 100% naive.
+The naive algorithm I used is not 100% naive.
 While it does check every possible pair, it first checks if a pair of aabb's collides in one dimension.
 If it does not collide in that dimension, it does not even check the next dimension.
 So because of this "short circuiting", there is a slight increase in comparisons when the aabbs are clumped up.
 If there were no short-circuiting, it would be flat all across.
-It is clear from the graph that this short-circuiting optimization does not gain you all that much.

-The second weird thing of `sweep and prune` seemingly having a better worst case than the `broccoli`: This makes sense since in the worst case, `sweep and prune` will sort all the elements, and then sweep.
-In the worst case for `broccoli`, it will first find the median, and then sort all the elements, and then sweep.
-So `broccoli` is slower since it redundantly found the median, and then sorted everything.
-However, it is easy to see that this only happens when the aabbs are extremely clumped up.
-So while `sweep and prune` has a better worst-cast, the worst-cast scenario of `broccoli` is rare and it is not much worse (median finding + sort versus just sort).
+Broccoli reduces to sweep and prune if it can't take advantage of its tree property, which it can't in extremely clumped up cases.
+However, it seemingly still does better than sweep and prune.
+I think this is related to the fact that sweep and prune sweeps across x, but still checks that the rects intersect along the y all the time.
+Broccoli however, doesn't check the y axis for bots if it knows they lie on the divider line.
+Bots that lie on an divider line are already guarenteed to intersect on the y axis.

 Now lets look at the benches.